arangodb/docs/3.11/graphs-general-graphs-management.md

 Each graph can have an arbitrary amount of vertex collections, which are not part of any edge definition of the graph.
 These collections are called orphan collections.
-If the graph is extended with an edge definition using one of the orphans, it will be removed from the set of orphan collection automatically.
+If the graph is extended with an edge definition using one of the orphans, it is removed from the set of orphan collection automatically.

 #### Add a Vertex Collection